BingluCS/simply_sz/README.md

 $$

-Furthermore, in order to convert quantization codes to unsigned integers, more strict formula is
+Furthermore, in order to convert quantization codes to unsigned integers, a more strict formula is

 $$